resurfaceio/aws-kds/README.md

 ## Requirements

 * docker
-* docker-compose
-* an Amazon Web Services subscription might be required in order to use AWS Kinesis and AWS API Gateway
+* an Amazon Web Services subscription might be required in order to use AWS Kinesis, AWS CloudWatch, and AWS API Gateway

 ## Ports Used